Parliament-Funkadelic: Key members

 Brailey was the most prominent drummer in the Parliament-Funkadelic collective during their period of greatest success in the mid-to-late 1970s.
 Brailey (and bandmate Glenn Goins) left the collective acrimoniously, forming his own band Mutiny, in which he criticized George Clinton's management style.

 Ramon "Tiki" Fulwood (drums, vocals; May 23, 1944 – October 29, 1979).

 Tiki Fulwood was the original drummer for Funkadelic.
 He originally quit the band in 1971 but reappeared on several Parliament-Funkadelic releases during the remainder of the 1970s.
 After also working briefly for Miles Davis, Fulwood died of cancer in 1979.

-"Billy Bass" Nelson (bass, guitar; born January 28, 1951).
+"Billy Bass" Nelson (bass, guitar; January 28, 1951 — January 26, 2026).

 Billy Nelson was a teenage employee at George Clinton's barbershop in the 1960s and was the first musician hired to back The Parliaments in the band that would eventually become Funkadelic.
 Nelson then brought his friend Eddie Hazel into the band and coined the name "Funkadelic" when Clinton moved the collective to Detroit.
 Nelson quit Funkadelic in 1971 but contributed to P-Funk releases sporadically for the next few years.
 Starting in 1994, he toured with the P-Funk All Stars for ten years.

 Cordell "Boogie" Mosson (bass, guitar, drums; October 16, 1952 – April 18, 2013).

 Mosson joined Funkadelic in 1972 along with his friend and previous United Soul bandmate Garry Shider.
 Mosson was the primary bassist for Funkadelic starting in 1972 and Parliament starting a few years after Bootsy Collins began to focus on his solo career.
 Since the late 1970s, Mosson most frequently played rhythm guitar and continued to tour with the P-Funk All Stars until his death.

 Ray "Stingray" Davis (vocals; March 29, 1940 – July 5, 2005).